-LNG Canada is a major liquified natural gas (LNG) project currently under construction on the west coast of Canada.
+LNG Canada is a major liquefied natural gas (LNG) project currently under construction on the west coast of Canada.
 It is expected to deliver its first LNG shipment before the middle of the next decade.

 Location: Kitimat, British Columbia, Canada